matthijsbrouwer/arduino_api/README.md

 python server/server.py
 ```

-The server tries to detect automatically the COM-port used by the Arduino board, and set up a connection.
+The server tries to detect automatically the COM-port used by the Arduino board and starts a connection.

 Then two processes are started: